Liberian national transitional government: August–September 1995: Abuja I Accord and formation of LNTG-II

 Two weeks after installation of LNTG-II fresh clashes broke out between ULIMO-K and ULIMO-J.

 The LNTG-II ministerial cabinet was sworn in on September 26, 1995.
 The cabinet had 16 ministers.
-The LNTG-II cabinet effectively enabled warlords to access state resources from participating in government, whilst allowing them to maintain their own fiefdoms and continue to engage in irregular warfare with each other over territorial control.
+The LNTG-II cabinet effectively enabled warlords to access state resources from participating in government, while allowing them to maintain their own fiefdoms and continue to engage in irregular warfare with each other over territorial control.
 The Council of State chair Sankawulo was a respected Professor of Literature but had a weak role in the government as he lacked military capacity and popular support.
 As for the two other civilian in the Council of State, Quiah was a former minister from the government of Samuel Doe and considered close to the Coalition Forces and the elderly Chief Tamba Tailor was illiterate and barely spoke English (and thus generally excluded from Council meetings).
 In the new LNTG-II cabinet Roosevelt Johnson of ULIMO-J, Hezekiah Bowen of AFL, Tow Woewiyu and Sam Dokie of NPFL-CRC and Francois Massaquoi of LDF were named as government ministers, from the Coalition Forces quota.
 Bowen was effectively demoted from Council of State member to role as nominal Minister of Defense.
 Johnson had not been given a Council of State post, but ULIMO-J received four ministerial posts.
 The increased participation of warlords in government occurred at the expense of ex-IGNU sectors that lost ministerial representation.
-During the repartition of ministerial portfolios Charles Taylor opted didn't necessarily claim the posts that would enable long-term financial benefits, rather focusing on securing the posts that would enable him to strategically increase his influence over the country.
+During the repartition of ministerial portfolios Charles Taylor did not necessarily claim the posts that would enable long-term financial benefits, rather focusing on securing the posts that would enable him to strategically increase his influence over the country.
 NPFL gained the portfolios of Foreign Affairs, Agriculture (which gave control over the rubber industry), Information, Justice (enabling dominance over police and judiciary) and Internal Affairs (in-charge of hinterland administration).
 With NPFL leading the Ministry of Justice, Taylor could convert the police forces in Monrovia to a de facto NPFL paramilitary force and thus giving him an important foothold inside the capital.
 During LNTG-II (and the subsequent LNTG-III) period Charles Taylor and Alhaji Kromah at times had a cooperative relationship, thus weakening the influence of other factions.

 Between December 1995 and January 1996 there was heavy fighting between ECOMOG and ULIMO-J forces.